 Upon the origination of our loan products, we establish a repayment schedule with repayment occurring on a set business day each month and update the loan performance status in real time once a payment has been made or is overdue.
+We charge service fees to customers by deducting the relevant fees from the customer's monthly repayment.
+We do not collect fees directly from institutional funding partners.
+With respect to individual investors on Juzi Licai, the difference between the monthly interest paid by the customers and the monthly interest paid to the investors represents the fees we charge to the investors.
 Customers are able to monitor the status of loan repayment on our platform on PC and mobile apps.
-Customers can make loan repayments via third-party payment platforms (including WeChat Pay, YeePay and 99Bill), and either authorize us to settle with the relevant sources of funding or settle repayments through a clearing bank.
+Customers can make loan repayments via third-party payment platforms (including

+WeChat Pay, YeePay and 99Bill), and either authorize us to settle with the relevant sources of funding or settle repayments through a clearing bank.
 We have adopted a set of responsible collection policies and practices that focus on enhancing user experience and cultivating healthy habits of credit use and repayment among our customers.